icpctools/icpctools/CDS/README.md

 * id: an optional _id_ specifying the contest id to expose, which will override any contest id used by the underlying CCS or event feed.

-  If unspecified, the id will be picked up from the CCS' Contest API endpoint (e.g. 'finals' in 'http://api/contests/finals') or by the last segment of the location (e.g. 'test' in 'C:\\icpc\\test').
+  If unspecified, the id will be picked up from the CCS' Contest API endpoint (e.g. 'finals' in 'http://api/contests/finals') or by the last segment of the path (e.g. 'test' in 'C:\\icpc\\test').

-* location: specifies the full path to a *_contest data package_* (CDP) defining the organization of the contest (config files, logos, etc.).
-See the [CLI CDP specification](https://clics.ecs.baylor.edu/index.php/CDP) for details on how to organize a Contest Data Package.
-Note that _the location attribute is required_; the CDS will not operate if it does not have a folder to store contest related data, even when it is empty and getting all data from the CCS.
+* path: specifies the full path to a Contest Package defining the organization of the contest (config files, logos, etc.).
+See the [Contest Package](https://ccs-specs.icpc.io/2022-07/contest_package) specification for details on how to organize a Contest Package.
+Note that _the path attribute is required_; the CDS will not operate if it does not have a folder to store contest related data, even when it is empty and getting all data from the CCS.

 * recordReactions: an optional string ("true" or "false" [default]) instructing the CDS whether or not to record reaction videos